wesleytian/wesleytian.com/posts/reno-review.md

 > In response to the Reddit question, [Adults of reddit, what is something that sucks about being an adult that most teenagers don’t realize?](https://www.reddit.com/r/AskReddit/comments/j3774n/adults_of_reddit_what_is_something_that_sucks/g7a43fn?utm_source=share&utm_medium=web2x&context=3) HilariousDisaster responded: *"Being lonely.
 Making friends as an adult is difficult, sometimes verging on impossible."*

-Even if the cost of living is going to a bit more expensive in the Bay Area and I'd be farther from Lake Tahoe, the sole reason of being closer to friends was enough to make me leave.
+Even if the cost of living is going to a bit more expensive in the Bay Area and I'd be farther from Lake Tahoe, the sole reason of being closer to friends was enough to make me leave and move to the Bay.

 Obviously, this is quite a personal reason, so besides the fact that my friends live pretty far from Reno, how has it been living here?